PREPARING YOUR HOME

 - Check all light fixtures and replace any burned out bulb

-- If a switch is not easy to determine what it operates, leave a note indicating its function
+- If it is not easy to determine what a switch operates, leave a note indicating its function

 - Ensure that any access panels to electric service panels or appliances are not blocked by household items.
 An inspector should have clear access to the electric service panel, or breaker box, in order to fully inspect the electric service of the home